-The PSAT, which is alternatively called NMSQT (National Merit Scholarship Qualifying Test) is a standardised test administered for most 8th grade students.
-It is basically a ‘preliminary SAT’ exam via which students get a fair idea of the format, types of questions, content and timeline they are going to encounter during the SAT.
+The PSAT, which is alternatively called NMSQT (National Merit Scholarship Qualifying Test) is a standardized test administered for most 9th and 10th-grade students.
+It is basically a ‘preliminary SAT’ exam via which students get a fair idea of the format, types of questions, content, and timeline they are going to encounter during the SAT.
 Besides, the PSAT also helps in qualifying for the National Merit Scholarship Program.

 Since 2015, the students are being tested on the basis of a redesigned PSAT pattern.
 The new format also constitutes test reasoning skills focusing more on the development of knowledge and understanding, which is important for the success of any high school student.
-The new format emphasises on the contextual meaning of a word and how a choice of word can shape tone, meaning and impact.
 The skill of the student is measured in two core areas in the test.

-- Evidence Based Reading and Writing (The sub sections are Reading and Writing)
+- Evidence-Based Reading and Writing (The subsections are Reading and Writing & Language).

-- Math (The sub sections are With Calculator and Without Calculator)
+- Math (The subsections are Without a Calculator and With Calculator).

 The total duration of the test is 2 hours and 45 minutes.
-The breakdown is as follows:
+The structure of the PSAT is as follows: